GuillaumeInALab/cleanR/README.md

-#cleanR R Package
+# cleanR R Package

 > Creates a clean infrastructure with a classical folder organization to keep your R project tidy.

 A simple package to run before starting your project.

-It contains the single function `organise()` that works as follows:
+It contains the single function `organize()` that works as follows:

 - Usage
 `organize(path, proj = TRUE)`